 Be nice.
 Or else.

-Joined almost 5 years ago via an invitation from Sarah J.
+Joined about 5 years ago via an invitation from Sarah J.

 really good to hear. the resell has been all over the place...

 i know they said it was a one time thing, but i imagine demand has been crazy

 Not sure if this will show up, but

 Under the new stewardship, do we really need the real, full name policy?

 (I consider this a core difference in opinion and don't really want to open up a huge debate about this)

 I'd argue that Medium's response is the responsible thing to do.